-Try looking for brands that say their bags are 100% compostable or biodegradable, that will mean no plastic.
+Try looking for brands that say their bags are 100% plastic free.
 To help you out, we researched and reached out to a bunch of American brands to see what they say about their teas.
 You can find the list below.

-Brands with tea bags that are compostable (no plastic):
+Brands with tea bags that don't contain plastic:

 - Numi Teas

 - Yogi Tea